basileMarchand/basictools-frozen/docs/Admin.rst

 ######################

 BasicTools comes with two ways of executing the automated tests.
-Remember that if not all de optional dependencies are installed some tests will fail.
+Remember that if not all the optional dependencies are installed some tests will fail.
 First, pytest [#pytestdoc]_ by simply executing in root directory of the library:

 .. code-block::